fommil/fpmortals/manuscript/under-review.md

 <https://github.com/typelevel/cats/issues/977> aims to implement
 `ListT`.
 Implementing a monad transformer is an advanced topic.

-# Business Logic
+# Application Design

-In this chapter we'll define the business logic for a purely functional application that we'll continue to improve throughout the book.
+In this chapter we will write the business logic and tests for a purely functional server application.

-## Architecture
+## Specification

-Our application is going to listen to a [Drone](https://github.com/drone/drone) Continuous Integration server, and spawn up worker agents using [Google Container Engine](https://cloud.google.com/container-engine/) (GKE) to meet the demand in the work queue.
-An automated, scalable, high-performance compute-farm on a shoestring budget.
+Our application will manage a just-in-time build farm on a shoestring budget.
+It will listen to a [Drone](https://github.com/drone/drone) Continuous Integration server, and spawn worker agents using [Google Container Engine](https://cloud.google.com/container-engine/) (GKE) to meet the demand of the work queue.

 ![](images/architecture.png)

-Drone receives work from github pull requests, and then farms the work out to its list of agents.
-Our apps needs to be able to ask drone how many items are in the *backlog* and how many *agents* are subscribed to do work.
+Drone receives work when a contributor submits a github pull request to a managed project.
+Drone assigns the work to one of its agents, each processing one job at a time.

+The goal of our app is to ensure that there are enough agents to complete the work, with a cap on the number of agents, whilst minimising the total cost.
+Our app needs to know the number of items in the *backlog* and the number of available *agents*.

-Google can spawn *nodes*, which can each host multipe drone agents.
-When an agent starts up, it registers itself with drone and drone takes care of the lifecycle (including keep-alive calls to detect agents that are removed).
+Google can spawn *nodes*, each can host multiple drone agents.
+When an agent starts up, it registers itself with drone and drone takes care of the lifecycle (including keep-alive calls to detect removed agents).

-There is no API to talk directly to an *agent*.
+GKE charges a fee per minute of uptime of each node.

+A complication is that GKE's fee is rounded up to the nearest hour for each node.
+We cannot simply spawn a new node for each item in the work queue and then tear it down, we need to re-use nodes and retain them until the 59th minute to get the most value for our money.

+Our apps needs to be able to start and stop nodes, as well as check their status (e.g. uptimes, list of inactive nodes) and to know what time GKE believes it to be.

+In addition, there is no API to talk directly to an *agent* so we do not know if any individual agent is performing any work for the drone server.
+If we accidentally stop an agent whilst it is performing work, it is inconvenient and requires a human to restart the job.

+The failure mode should always be to take the least costly option.

+Both Drone and GKE have a JSON over REST API with OAuth 2.0 authentication.

+## Defining Boundaries with Algebras

+Let's codify the architecture diagram from the previous section.

-In FP, an *algebra* takes the place of an `interface` in Spring Java.
-This is the clean layer where you should define all the interactions of your system, potentially building it up from wireframe drawings on a whiteboard.
+In FP, an *algebra* takes the place of an `interface` in Spring Java, or the set of valid messages for an Actor in Akka.
+This is the layer where we define all side-effecting interactions of our system.

+We only define operations that we use in our business logic, avoiding implementation detail.
+In reality, there is tight iteration between writing the logic and the algebra: it is just the right level of abstraction to design a system.

 The `@freestyle.free` annotation is a macro that generates boilerplate for us.
 The details of the boilerplate are not important right now,